 Deal with a Possessive Girlfriend

-Edited by Jerry Rivers, Anonymous, Eng, Lynn and 8 others
+Edited by Jerry Rivers, Eng, Lynn, Maria Quinney and 10 others

 Are you under constant stress while dealing with a possessive girlfriend?
 Do you feel like you have to wear blinders like a horse every time you go out in public with her?
 Does she constantly ask where you are and what are you doing in an accusing tone, whenever you are away from her?
 Does your girlfriend tell you outright that she cannot trust you, although you give her no reason to feel that way?
 Do you feel like she spies on your every email, text, or phone call?
 When she is at your place, does she play detective, and begin searching for some kind of damning evidence that you are cheating on her?
 Does she want you to only do everything the way she wants it done?
 If the answer to any one of these questions is "yes", you have an overly possessive girlfriend.